ynput/OpenPype/website/docs/artist_hosts_maya.md

 ### Publishing rigs

 Publishing rig is done in same way as publishing everything else.
-Save your scene and go **Pype → Publish**.
+Save your scene and go **OpenPype → Publish**.
 When you run validation you'll mostly run at first into few issues.
 Although number of them will seem to be intimidating at first, you'll find out they are mostly minor things easily fixed.

 * **Non Duplicate Instance Members (ID)** - This will most likely fail because when creating rigs, we usually duplicate few parts of it to reuse them.
-But duplication will duplicate also ID of original object and Pype needs every object to have unique ID.
+But duplication will duplicate also ID of original object and OpenPype needs every object to have unique ID.
 This is easily fixed by **Repair** action next to validator name. click on little up arrow on right side of validator name and select **Repair** form menu.